 Full TitleA Phase III, Randomized Clinical Trial of Standard Adjuvant Endocrine Therapy +/- Chemotherapy in Patients with 1-3 Positive Nodes, Hormone Receptor-Positive and HER2-Negative Breast Cancer with Recurrence Score (RS) of 25 or Less.
-RxPONDER: A Clinical Trial Rx for Positive Node, Endocrine Responsive Breast Cancer (SWOG #S1007) Back to top
+RxPONDER: A Clinical Trial Rx for Positive Node, Endocrine Responsive Breast Cancer (SWOG #S1007)

 The Oncoype DX test is used to determine a patient’s risk of breast cancer recurrence.
 It is often used to guide breast cancer treatment.
 For example, some women may benefit from chemotherapy, while others may not need it and can be spared from its side effects.
 The results of Oncotype DX may be used to help make this decision.